What Do Scholarship Committees Look For?

 Self-awareness is surprisingly important to many scholarship selection committees.
 Often, college represents the first time a student is heading out on their own.
 Without self-awareness, they may struggle when faced with the challenges of being in control of their lives to a higher degree, causing them not to reach their academic potential.

 Often, there is an easy option for demonstrating self-awareness.
-When a student shows the scholarship committee that they understand their strengths and weaknesses, it’s a decent indicator that they do well in this arena.
+When a student shows the scholarship committee members that they understand their strengths and weaknesses, it’s a decent indicator that they do well in this arena.

 In contrast, when students try to present themselves as weakness-free, it typically backfires.
 Everyone struggles in one area or another, so the committee member will question why the candidate thinks they’re an exception, as no one is in the end.